yeltsinvc/OpenAITransportation/mobility_data_analysis/shared_mobility/README.md

 # Transportation Data Analysis Project

-this project aims to analyze transportation data by determining the origin-destination matrix of trips and showcasing relevant statistics to understand mobility patterns.
+This project aims to analyze transportation data by determining the origin-destination matrix of trips and showcasing relevant statistics to understand mobility patterns.

 ## Requirements